-If a tasting isn’t to your liking, you can order one of the fun drinks created with their spirits, OR try one of their beers, bottled under the lable Quaff On!.
-In addition to tastings, Hard Truth Hills offers cocktail making classes, distillery tours and all kinds of other fun events.
+If a tasting isn’t to your liking, you can order one of the fun drinks created with their spirits, OR try one of their beers, bottled under the label Quaff On!.
+In addition to tastings, Hard Truth Hills offers cocktail-making classes, distillery tours, and all kinds of other fun events.

 Behind the tasting room is a small outdoor bar where you can grab a drink and enjoy the grounds, or even take a hike through the woods on site.
 A bit further back is my second suggestion for lunch – Big Woods.
 With upscale bar food and creative appetizers, it’s easy to find something everyone will enjoy.

 The second distillery we visited is called Bear Wallow.
 Located in an adorable barn-like structure, the inside is cozy and eclectic.
 All their whiskeys are 100% Indiana sourced and they are a small, family-owned business.